pwie97/mlp-private/README.md

   - Batch size
   - Number of epochs
 - The same optimizer is used
-  - Isolates the effect if the CNN architecture on performance
+  - Isolates the effect of the CNN architecture on performance

 Those rules will ensure that the comparison is consistent, controlled and fair.